Karan12989-ctrl/Interest-Calculator/README.md

 Enter Time (in years): 2
 Compound Interest = 210.00
 Total Amount = 1210.00

----

-##🧑‍💻 Author
+🧑‍💻 Author

-Karan (You can edit this section)
----
+Karan

-##📄 License
+📄 License
 This project is open-source.
-Feel free to modify and use it anywhere.
+You are free to use, modify, or improve it.